Frances Andrews (conservationist): Biography

 Frances Elizabeth Andrews was the daughter of wealthy Minneapolis grain merchant Arthur Andrews and Mary Hunt Andrews, whose father was a New York legislator and businessman.
 Frances's parents were both Oberlin College grads, and were married in 1880.
 They moved several times, including to Fargo, North Dakota, which was where Frances was born.
-Arthur established a lumber and hardware busines in Fargo and soon began to build grain mills.
+Arthur established a lumber and hardware business in Fargo and soon began to build grain mills.
 When Frances was nine, the family moved to Minneapolis where Arthur established a partnership with James Gage.
-At first, the family lived in an apartment on the elite Park Avenue, and Arthur soon built a large home in the Loring Park area of Minneapolis with hired staff who cleaned, cooked, gardened, and chauffeured the household.Her parents were both active in philanthropy.
+At first, the family lived in an apartment on the elite Park Avenue, and Arthur soon built a large home in the Loring Park area of Minneapolis with hired staff who cleaned, cooked, gardened, and chauffeured the household.
+Her parents were both active in philanthropy.

 During the summers, her family traveled to a rustic cottage on Barnum's Island near Isle Royale where Frances and her brother, William Hunt Andrews, hiked, fished, and gathered wild foods.
 When Frances was seventeen and William was fourteen, they spent time alone on the island, and William worked as a hunting guide.
 The family also owned land on Rainy Lake.

 Frances attended Oberlin College in 1904, graduating in 1906.

 In 1912, Mary Hunt Andrews died.
 Frances was 27, and received responsibility for the Andrews' household and social obligations.
 She developed her own interests to which she would give money to, largely in the arts, and for social issues and conservation.
 William died several years after Mary, following a long illness.
 To honor Mary and William's love of the outdoors, Arthur Hunt purchased a large trace to land near Sarona, Wisconsin and named it Hunt Hill in their memory, as Hunt was Mary's family name.

 After her father died in 1951, she inherited the Andrews wealth, which she put towards conservation efforts.

 Frances Andrews died in 1961.
 She donated a large sum to the Minneapolis Institute of Arts.
 Her will also provided funding for the Minnesota Orchestral Association, Planned Parenthood of Minnesota, Quetico Superior Foundation, and international exchange programs at Oberlin College and the University of Minnesota.
 She donated her families papers to her friend Ernest Oberholtzer, who in turn donated them to the Minnesota Historical Society along with his own works.